 When you choose Plymouth College of Art you have the opportunity to choose from a variety of dedicated halls and houses or other private options.
 If you have any concerns or queries regarding your accommodation provider, please email firstname.lastname@example.org

-In line with the national lockdown announced by the government at the start of January 2021, all teaching was moved online from Monday 7 December, and will remain online with no access to campus until mid February.
+In line with the guidance announced by the government at the start of January 2021, all teaching was moved online from Monday 7 December, with a phased return to campus from Monday 8 March and a return to hybrid learning from Monday 26 April 2021.

 Should you need to travel, GWR have provided guidance for students planning to travel by rail, including safety guidance about travelling by rail with confidence, advice to book tickets for less busy trains during the week, and not at weekends or on Friday evenings, and also how to pre-book assistance for your journey if you have a disability, visible or otherwise.

-Our joint testing site at the University of Plymouth will remain open from Monday 4 January to Wednesday 3 March.
+Our joint testing site at the University of Plymouth remains open on weekdays between 9am and 5pm.
 If you live in Plymouth or the surrounding area or had already returned to your term time address in Plymouth from your holiday address before lockdown rules were enforced and you need a rapid response Lateral Flow Test, you can still book a test.
 Check your college email for details on how to book.

 This testing centre is only for students without COVID-19 symptoms (asymptomatic) - to help confirm that they do not have COVID-19 as they may be unaware that they are infectious.